 Snake plants are some of the easiest houseplants to grow from cuttings.
 There are two main methods to propagate a snake plant – the first is by using water and the second by soil.
 Though, whichever way you choose, the start of the method remains the same.

 Vladan Nikolic, also known as Mr. Houseplant, explains that each propagation begins by taking a pair of pruning shears or scissors and sterilizing them with rubbing alcohol.
-You should then cut a leaf as low as possible before leaving to wound to dry for a few days.
+You then prune a snake plant leaf, cutting as low as possible before leaving to wound to dry for a few days.
 From here, you can follow the soil or water propagation method.